-Concrete has been around for a very long time.
+Concrete is not a new invention.
 There has been historical evidence of concrete dwelling structures, underground cisterns and storage containers dating over six thousand years ago.
-Ancient Romans have built impressive structures out of concrete that survived until the present day.
+Ancient Romans have built impressive structures out of concrete that survived even until the present day.

 Modern concrete production become widespread in the 19th century when portland cement has been developed.
-The invention of reinforced concrete has further popularized concrete a go-to material for large structures.
-There a numerous interesting buildings made where the structure is made out of reinforced concrete
+The invention of reinforced concrete has further popularized concrete as a go-to material for large structures.

 There are three basic components in the concrete: water, aggregate (stone and sand) and cement.
-Cement is typically a grey powder and is an essential ingredient because it acts as a binding agent getting concrete to harden.
-When these three are mixed together the result is a liquid paste that can be shaped as needed.
+Cement is a grey powder and is an essential ingredient because of the chemical reaction it provides when mixed with water.
+The chemical reaction is called a cement hydration and it creates a solid material when the reaction is complete.

 Concrete is widely used in almost all types of construction.
 The most common applications are foundations, walls/columns, slabs, road work and many others.
-It can be cast in place or precast at the factory and delivered in sections.
+It can be cast in place or precast at the factory and delivered to the site.
 Concrete is used for small houses and the tallest buildings.
 It so wide spread that it is difficult to find a modern construction site where no concrete is used.